Issues & Articles

-If all the referees assigned to an article have decided on the article before the 30 days determined for the evaluation process, the editorial decision can be made when the final review is completed.
+Suppose all the referees assigned to an article have decided on the article before the 30 days determined for the evaluation process.
+In that case, the editorial decision can be made when the final review is completed.

 The referee decisions and evaluation reports are carefully examined, and the editorial decision is taken.
-If two referees are appointed in an article and one referee has made a favourable decision, and the other has made an adverse decision, then a third referee is appointed.
-The editorial decision is made taking into account the decision of the third referee.
-If there is a difference between the referees' decisions about the article and the evaluation reports, the evaluation reports are carefully examined, and the referee's opinion about the article is tried to be determined.
+If two referees are appointed in an article, one referee has made a favourable decision, and the other has made an adverse decision, then a third referee is appointed.
+The editorial decision is made considering the third referee's decision.
+Suppose there is a difference between the referees' decisions about the article and the evaluation reports.
+In that case, the evaluation reports are carefully examined, and the referee's opinion about the article is tried to be determined.

 BMIJ Journal tries to be as careful, meticulous and sensitive as possible to evaluate the articles entering the referee evaluation process most accurately and objectively and be bound to the editorial decision.

 Our referees, who took part in the Referee Review Process, are asked to evaluate the articles according to the following criteria: